Lolworth

 Lolworth is a small village and civil parish in the district of South Cambridgeshire, in the county of Cambridgeshire, England, located approximately 8 mi northwest of Cambridge city centre.
-It lies off the A14 between Cambridge towards Huntingdon, via a lane that provides the only traffic access to and from the village.

 The Prime Meridian passes through the village, around just 50 m to the west of the crossroads in the centre.

 History

 Lolworth is a small village and parish, covering only 449 ha.
 It owes its position to the Via Devana, the Roman road running from Cambridge to Huntingdon that became a turnpike between 1772 and 1876.

 In the early Middle Ages the village was well populated for its size, with 154 adults registered for the poll tax of 1377.
 However, the population declined sharply after that, perhaps due to a devastating fire caused by a thunderstorm of September 1393.
 By 1524 there were only 17 taxpayers, and the 17 families comprising 90 people listed in 1728 occupied only six buildings.
 The population reached a peak of 170 in 1871, and has been relatively steady at around 130 since 1961.

 The celebrated 19th-century missionary Henry Martyn served in Lolworth, which was his first parish from 1803 to 1805 while he was a curate under Charles Simeon at Holy Trinity Church, Cambridge, before setting out for India and present-day Iran and Turkey.

 Listed as Lollesworthe in 1034 and Lolesuuorde in the Domesday Book of 1086, the village's name means "Enclosure of a man called Loll".